 Following the drilling, Angus maintained that they had all required permissions for the drilling of sidetrack BRX4Z, disputing SCC’s position for months and threatening the Council with legal action.
 Angus continue to maintain that sidetrack BRX4Z was fully authorised, but they have now applied for retrospective planning for its drilling.

-*All regulators other than the planning authority issued permits/consents for the drilling of BRX4Z: Environment Agency (14 Oct 2016), Oil & Gas Authority (14 Dec 2016) and Health and Safety Executive (Date unknown).
+*All regulators other than the planning authority issued permits/consents for the drilling of BRX4Z: Environment Agency (14 Oct 2016), Oil & Gas Authority (14 Dec 2016) and Health and Safety Executive (9 Nov 2016).
 According to OGA’s website sidetrack BRX4Z was officially spudded on 20th January 2017.

 According to a 2015 government document: Oil and gas exploration in the UK: regulation and best practice, OGA should only issue consent to drill when planning permission is in place.

 Angus Energy are advised by a specialist planning consultant commissioned by Angus themselves that any works at Brockham would need a fresh planning permission (Ref: Private Eye No. 1466, 23 March – 5 April 2018). (link to transcript)

 8 August 2016

 Letter from Angus dated 8 August 2016 indicating the intention to drill a “side track” under the provision of existing planning consent MO08/0894. (link)

 14 September 2016

 SCC says that Angus Energy do not have planning permission to undertake drilling operations at Brockham under any of the existing permissions and that should they “wish to carry out a ‘side track’ a fresh new planning application seeking planning permission will be required.” (link)